nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_clinical_items.md

                             <div class="panel-body">
 							<p><b>Always displays this text:</b></p>
 								<ul>
-									<li>Contains coded clinical items relating to a patients care e.g. procedures, test results, conditions.</li>
+									<li>Contains coded clinical items relating to a patient’s care – for example, procedures, test results, conditions.</li>
 								</ul>
 							<p><b>Only displayed if a date filter is applied:</b></p>
 								<ul>
-									<li>For the selected date range DD-MMM-YYYY to DD-MMM-YYYY subject to patient preferences and/or RCGP exclusions.</li>
+									<li>For the selected date range DD-MMM-YYYY to DD-MMM-YYYY subject to patient preferences and/or Royal College of General Practitioners (RCGP) exclusions.</li>
 								</ul>
                             </div>
                         </div>